 Twins are a whole new world.

-Is a twin pregnancy harder than a singleton one?
-I say yes.
 I thought twin pregnancies just meant your belly is huge and your babies are small.
+Boy was I wrong.